strawberryhacker/operating-system-cortex-m7/README.md

 # Bootloader

 The software embeds a flash bootloader residing inside flash at address 0x00400000.
 It can open a serial connection with a host computer in order to download the new kernel.
-The bootloader will load the kernel image to address 0x00404000.
-The first page of the image must consist of the kernel header.
+The bootloader will load the kernel to address 0x00404000.
+The first page of the image (512-bytes) must consist of the kernel header.
 Therefore the actual application and vector table starts at address 0x00404200.
 The bootloader is accessed in the following ways

 - kernel info struct not matching the bootloader info struct
 - kernel image not valid (SHA256 mismatch)